IQ404/study-notes/README.md

 - GLFW:  // NEED ELABORATION

   a library written in C to let our program use OpenGL.
 It also provides some minimal interfaces for doing graphic programming (e.g. having a window).

+  ❓ What does "creating an OpenGL context" really mean?